JNJ official logo JNJ

 Opportunities

-• Leveraging digital health and data analytics
+• Leveraging digital health solutions and data analytics.

 Threats

-• Economic downturns and healthcare spending cuts
+• Economic downturns impacting healthcare spending.

 Competitors and Market Share

-competitor logo Key Competitors
+Key competitor logo Key Competitors

 Competitive Landscape